KptnKMan/lambda-update-route53/docs/workflow.md

 ## Logging

-Logs from the Local Python App are printed to stdout Logs from Lambda will be printed to a CloudWatch Logs stream of the same name as the `STREAM_NAME`
+Logs from the Local Python App are printed to stdout Logs from Lambda function are also stdout, which is be printed to a CloudWatch Logs stream of the same name as the stream, effectively `/aws/lambda/STREAM_NAME`

 ## Local Part